 - The matter has already been resolved. - A private Principal Certifying Authority (PCA) is responsible for monitoring compliance with the development consent and the matter relates to compliance with approved drawings.
-To assist customers, Council will always refer them to the PCA in the first instance to remedy a complaint.
-(Council will liaise with the PCA and investigate matters outside the scope of the property boundaries, matters that are life threatening or may cause property damage or where there is likely to be significant local nuisance impacts). - Council has no jurisdiction (for example, dividing fences). - The unlawful activity is in fact determined to be lawful (for example, Exempt Development). - The complaint is frivolous, vexatious or trivial in nature.
+To assist customers, Council will refer them to the PCA in the first instance to remedy a complaint.
+(Council will liaise with the PCA and investigate matters outside the scope of the property boundaries, matters that are life threatening, may cause significant property damage or where there is likely to be significant local nuisance impacts). - Council has no jurisdiction (for example, dividing fences). - The unlawful activity is in fact determined to be lawful (for example, Exempt Development). - The complaint is frivolous, vexatious or trivial in nature.

-All decisions regarding the investigation and actions shall be carried out in accordance with Council's Enforcement Policy.
-If a decision is made not to further investigate the complaint, the decision will be recorded along with clear reasons why it was not investigated and the complainant will be advised in writing of the reason for the decision.
+All decisions regarding the investigation and actions shall be carried out in accordance with Council's General Regulatory Services Regulatory Services Enforcement Policy.
+If a decision is made not to further investigate the complaint, the decision will be recorded along with clear reasons as to why it was not investigated.
+The complainant will be advised in writing of the reason for the decision.